Proj-Vanq/unvstats/README.md

-Tremstats Too 2.3.0
+Unvstats 2.3.0
 ===============================================================================
-The program parses Tremulous 1.2 games.log and stores the extracted information in a database.
+The program parses Unvanquished games.log and stores the extracted information in a database.
 Then it can be viewed through a set of PHP pages.

+It is derived from Tremstats Too.

+From Tremstats Too:

 Version 2.0.0 adds the computation of individual players' skills based on the [TrueSkill](http://en.wikipedia.org/wiki/Trueskill) algorithm.